data2vec: A General Framework for Self-supervised Learning in Speech, Vision and Language: Discussion

 For NLP, we believe~\name{} is the first work that does not rely on pre-defined target units.
 Most other work uses either words, sub-words~\citep{radford2018unsup,devlin2018bert}, characters~\citep{tay2021charformer} or even bytes~\citep{xue2021byt5}.
 Aside, defining word boundaries is not straightforward for some Asian languages.
 Contextualized targets enable integrating features from the entire sequence into the training target which provides a richer self-supervised task.
 Furthermore, the representation of each instance of a particular unit (word/sub-word/character/byte) can differ for the masked prediction task.
 This enables to associate a different meaning to a particular depending on the context it occurs in.
 It also relieves the model from the need to learn a single set of features for a target unit that fits all instances of this unit.

-\paragraph{Representation collapse.} A common issue with algorithms which learn their own targets is representation collapse.
-This occurs when the model produces very similar representations for all masked segments which results in a trivial task~\citep{jing2021understanding}.
-To deal with this issue, contrastive models such as wav2vec 2.0~\citep{baevski2020wav} use the same target representation both as a positive and a negative example.
+\paragraph{Representation Collapse.} A common failure mode when learning targets is for similar representations for targets to be produced resulting in a trivial task~\citep{jing2021understanding}.
+To deal with this, contrastive models such as wav2vec 2.0~\citep{baevski2020wav} use the same target representation both as a positive and a negative example.
 BYOL~\citep{grill2020byol} do not optimize the teacher parameters to minimize the loss and VicReg~\citep{bardes2021vicreg} adds an explicit loss encouraging variance among different representations.

 We found that collapse is most likely to happen in the following scenarios: First, the learning rate is too large or the learning rate warmup is too short which can often be solved by tuning the respective hyperparameters.
 Second, $\tau$ is too low which leads to student model collapse and is then propagated to the teacher.
 This can be addressed by tuning $\tau_0$, $\tau_e$ and $\tau_n$.
 Third, we found collapse to be more likely for modalities where adjacent targets are very correlated and where longer spans need to be masked, e.g., speech.
 We address this by promoting variance through normalizing target representations over the sequence or batch~\citep{grill2020byol}.
 For models where targets are less correlated, such as vision and NLP, momentum tracking is sufficient.